Fellowships and Scholarships for Students and Student Researchers

 Fellowship support is available for qualified applicants to conduct independent marine science research at UW-Friday Harbor Laboratories.
 Funding for graduate student support derives from generous donations by alumni, scientists and friends of Friday Harbor Laboratories.
 Note: Students wishing to enroll in a course should follow the financial aid procedures outlined in our student application process.

-To apply for any of these fellowships, please e-mail the five application elements to Scott Schwinge before February 1:
+To apply for any of these fellowships please email the five application elements listed below to Dr. Megan Dethier by February 1.

 - 1. A one-page statement of interest outlining your research objectives